-Many organizations have a network perimeter firewall that is designed to prevent the entry of malicious traffic in to the organization's network, but don't have a host-based firewall enabled on each device in the organization.
+Many organizations have a network perimeter firewall that is designed to prevent the entry of malicious traffic in to the organization's network, but do not have a host-based firewall enabled on each computer in the organization.

-The Basic Firewall Policy Design helps you to protect the devices in your organization from unwanted network traffic that gets through the perimeter defenses, or that originates from inside your network.
-In this design, you deploy firewall rules to each device in your organization to allow traffic that is required by the programs that are used.
-Traffic that doesn't match the rules is dropped.
+The Basic Firewall Policy Design helps you to protect the computers in your organization from unwanted network traffic that gets through the perimeter defenses, or that originates from inside your network.
+In this design, you deploy firewall rules to each computer in your organization to allow traffic that is required by the programs that are used.
+Traffic that does not match the rules is dropped.

-Many network administrators don't want to tackle the difficult task of determining all the appropriate rules for every program that is used by the organization, and then maintaining that list over time.
-In fact, most programs don't require specific firewall rules.
+Many network administrators do not want to tackle the difficult task of determining all the appropriate rules for every program that is used by the organization, and then maintaining that list over time.
+In fact, most programs do not require specific firewall rules.
 The default behavior of Windows and most contemporary applications makes this task easy:

-On client devices, the default firewall behavior already supports typical client programs.
-Programs create any required rules for you as part of the installation process.
-You only have to create a rule if the client program must be able to receive unsolicited inbound network traffic from another device.
+On client computers, the default firewall behavior already supports typical client programs.
+Programs designed for Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, Windows 7, and Windows Vista create any required rules for you as part of the installation process.
+You only have to create a rule if the client program must be able to receive unsolicited inbound network traffic from another computer.

 When you install a server program that must accept unsolicited inbound network traffic, the installation program likely creates or enables the appropriate rules on the server for you.

-For example, when you install a server role, the appropriate firewall rules are created and enabled automatically.
+For example, when you install a server role in Windows Server 2012, Windows Server 2008 R2 or Windows Server 2008, the appropriate firewall rules are created and enabled automatically.

-For other standard network behavior, the predefined rules that are built into Windows 11, Windows 10, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, and Windows 7 can easily be configured in a GPO and deployed to the devices in your organization.
+For other standard network behavior, the predefined rules that are built into Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, Windows 7, and Windows Vista can easily be configured in a GPO and deployed to the computers in your organization.

 For example, by using the predefined groups for Core Networking and File and Printer Sharing you can easily configure GPOs with rules for those frequently used networking protocols.

-With a few exceptions, the firewall can be enabled on all configurations.
-Therefore, we recommend that you enable the firewall on every device in your organization.
-The term "device" includes servers in your perimeter network, on mobile and remote clients that connect to the network, and on all servers and clients in your internal network.
+With few exceptions, the firewall can be enabled on all configurations of Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, Windows 7, and Windows Vista.
+Therefore, we recommended that you enable the firewall on every computer in your organization.
+This includes servers in your perimeter network, on mobile and remote clients that connect to the network, and on all servers and clients in your internal network.

-An organization typically uses this design as a first step toward a more comprehensive Windows Defender Firewall design that adds server isolation and domain isolation.
+An organization typically uses this design as a first step toward a more comprehensive Windows Firewall with Advanced Security design that adds server isolation and domain isolation.

-After implementing this design, you'll have centralized management of the firewall rules applied to all devices that are running Windows in your organization.
+After implementing this design, your administrative team will have centralized management of the firewall rules applied to all computers that are running Windows in your organization.